 How to Become a Professional Trader

-One of the most efficient methods for learning to trade is knowing market and trading basics.
+One of the most efficient methods for learning to trade is learning market and trading basics.
 A solid understanding of the basics provides the foundation that will support your entire career.
-This knowledge is required before more advanced trading information can be successfully implemented.
+This first level of knowledge is required before more advanced trading information can be successfully implemented.

-Trading basics are typically factual in nature.
-There isn't a lot of subjectivity, and if there, it is relatively minor.
-One information source may say to start forex trading with at least $500, while another source may say to start with at least $1,000.
+Trading basics are typically factual in nature, and there isn't much subjectivity.
+One information source may say to start currency or forex trading with at least $500, while another source may say to start with at least $1,000.
 One source isn't necessarily right or wrong.
 The information from multiple sources is indicating that you should definitely start with at least $500 and ideally with $1,000 or more.

 Trading Systems and Techniques

-When first learning a method it may seem very easy.
-However, when you begin to implement it, it may be harder than anticipated.
+When first learning a trading method it may seem very easy.
+However, once you begin to implement it, it may be harder in actuality than you had anticipated.
 Most traders quit at this stage and seek out another strategy.
 Unfortunately, these types of people rarely become successful.
 Even a simple trading strategy often requires at least several months of hands-on experience before the method starts producing profitable results.

 As a trader progresses and gains more experience, they will likely find ways to improve their strategies or notice other market tendencies that can be exploited if another strategy is formulated.
 A successful trader may also find that a strategy that once worked is no longer performing well.
 In this way, a trader is always learning from their experiences and trying to find better ways of performing their job.
 They are simply adapting to changes in the market that may make current strategies obsolete but provides an opportunity for a new strategy to be deployed.